Tuberculosis: China

-Incidence of TB in China has decreased over time, from 67 new cases per 100,000 of population in 2010 to 40 in 2023.
+The incidence of TB in China has decreased over time, from 67 new cases per 100,000 of population in 2010 to 40 in 2023.
 TB risk is not uniform across the country, with higher relative risks observed in the poorer western and southwestern regions, such as Xinjiang and Tibet.
 Quality of care is inconsistent, despite efforts by the Chinese Center for Disease Control and Prevention to improve diagnosis, referral and treatment nationwide.

+Philippines

+As of 2023, the Philippines accounts for 6.8% of global TB cases, the 4th worldwide.
+Cases have increased from 520 per 100,000 people in 2007 to 625 cases per 100,000 in 2024, following a spike in numbers during the COVID-19 pandemic.
+TB in the Philippines has been linked with poverty, overcrowded living conditions, malnutrition, and health inequities; in addition institutional discrimination and stigma may lead to delayed diagnosis and ongoing transmission.

 Lesotho

 Lesotho has an estimated 664 new infections per 100,000 population in 2023.
-This compares favourably with the figure of 1,184 in 2010, but it is still one of the highest TB incidence rates globally.
+This compares favorably with the figure of 1,184 in 2010.
+It is still one of the highest TB incidence rates globally.
 A major factor is the extremely high prevalence of HIV in the adult population (around 23%), with many TB patients being co-infected.
-Other factors include lack of funding, mountainous territory making access to care difficult, and poor adherence to therapy regimes.
+Other factors include lack of funding, mountainous territory making access to care difficult, and poor adherence to therapy regimens.